Benefits of Nutritionists & Dietitians: What They Can Do For You

 This appointment typically lasts 45 minutes to one hour.
 The goal is to gather enough information to provide you with the best food recommendations for you.

 You and your dietitian will also discuss your long-term and short-term goals.
-By the end of your first appointment, you should have a clear plan of action for how you are going to achieve each goal.
-This may even include a meal plan to follow, depending on the dietitian you work with.
+By the end of your first appointment, you should have a clear plan of action for achieving each goal.
+Depending on the dietitian you work with, this may even include a meal plan to follow.

 Because developing life-long nutrition habits can take time, your dietitian will most likely schedule a follow-up appointment.
 The number of times you need to see your dietitian will depend on your situation, which your dietitian will discuss with you.